aribalam/SWANTasks/task2/README.md

 # Weather Extension for Jupyter Lab

 A JupyterLab extension to get weather data for cities.
-The data is imported into the kernel as variables in the user's namespace.

 ## Requirements